zoxpx/pxdocs/content/reference/CLI/encrypted-volumes.md

 ---
-title: Encrypted Volumes
+title: Encrypted volumes using pxctl
 keywords: portworx, px-developer, px-enterprise, plugin, install, configure, container, storage, encryption
 description: This guide will give you an overview of how to use the Encryption feature for Portworx volumes.
-Read the full overview here!
+linkTitle: Encrypted Volumes
 weight: 14
 ---